 This normative impulse was the defining characteristic of the Human Development Reports.
 I believe we should keep the spirit of this visionary thinking about what the future should look like, combined with the best empirical work about how things are and how they can change.
-The core idea that development should be not guided by data, but guided by norms and values, needs to return frontstage.
+The core idea that development should be not guided by data, but guided by norms and values, needs to return to centre-stage.

 Philosophers have dealt with the general question of justifiable sacrifice.
 But now they need to deal with it in a very concrete policy situation.
-So, I think we can learn something from the present situation regarding the options of future generations.
+I think we can learn something from the present situation regarding the options of future generations.
 To avoid a future catastrophic situation and foresee a normatively guided vision of the future, we need to make changes today, even if these are painful and costly.
 The sacrifices, however, must be freely adopted and fairly distributed.

-Another key element fundamental for our rethinking of human development is anti-corruption.
+Another key element that is fundamental for our rethinking of human development is anti-corruption.
 Certainly, corruption is related to good governance.
-A responsible public leader is one whose basic aim is to serve the public or common good rather enrich oneself, one’s tribe, or one’s family.
+A responsible public leader is one whose basic aim is to serve the public or common good rather than enrich oneself, one’s tribe, or one’s family.
 Corruption is about, among other things, personal responsibility and personal ethics.
 We all know that corruption is bad and we can define it in different ways.
 But we are all tempted by it in various ways, small and large.
 This is why it is so important to understand the role of normative commitments and ideals.

 Tell us more about the importance of development ethics.

 The most important challenge I see with development ethics today is to bridge the gap between theory and practice.
 We see this concern clearly in the efforts of Chloe Schwenke and others in the LGBT movement.
 But there is much more to be done.
 The fundamental challenge is that development teams – at whatever level – must have close collaborations with ethicists or ethically concerned practitioners.
 Yet this rarely happens.
 All development work entails value choices that need to be brought to the surface, to ensure they are seen and evaluated.
-In her 2020 memoir, The Education of an Idealist, Samantha Power illustrates ways of making relevant moral arguments in high-level policy decision making.
+In her 2020 memoir, The Education of an Idealist, Samantha Power illustrates ways of making relevant moral arguments in high-level policy decision-making.

-In short, I think that the dimensions of our concerns for humanity and visionary thinking on what ought to be, concerns for future generations, and emphasis on democratic governance and corruption alongside ethical guidance need to be core components of rearticulating human development.
+In short, I think that the dimensions of our concerns for humanity and visionary thinking on what ought to be, concerns for future generations, and emphasis on democratic governance and corruption, alongside ethical guidance, need to be core components of rearticulating human development.

 What are the key challenges today to that idea of human development?

 I believe that climate change is a first major challenge.
 The second is a substantive democratic deficit and related to this is the resurgence of authoritarianism.
-Both these two challenges are connected because autocrats love to discount the future; they want to make as much money and profits as possible in the present.
+Both challenges are connected because autocrats love to discount the future; they want to make as much money and profits as possible in the present.

 The pandemic shows us how fragile our ecology is, but also how we are all connected to one another.
 We have also seen glimpses of how the whole global system could collapse in ways that we have not envisioned in the post-World War II or even the Cold War periods.
 I think that the pandemic shows us the kind of radical rethinking that we need to do.
 Politicians in the United States like Elizabeth Warren or Bernie Sanders have been saying this for a long time.
 We cannot simply just tweak things; we need to get to the underlying causes and aspire to realize humane values.
 The social and economic inequalities in the world today are fundamental challenges facilitating the spread of authoritarianism and undermining democracy.
-The short termism that colors the views of authoritarian regimes is the biggest challenge to finding a solution to climate change as well.
+The short-termism that colours the views of authoritarian regimes is the biggest challenge to finding a solution to climate change as well.

-How can we then make human development more relevant for policy and decision making?
+How can we then make human development more relevant for policy and decision-making?

 Ethical guidance for development work has not been influential, like say the way in which animal rights and animal ethics have successfully influenced attitudes and polices towards the treatment of animals.
 The comparison may seem strange, but it is very instructive to see how animal rights has succeeded in changing local and national legislation governing the treatment of animals.
-See, for example, the writings of Bernard E. Rollin, A New Basis for Animal Ethics: Telos and Common Sense.
+See, for example, the writings of Bernard E. Rollin in A New Basis for Animal Ethics: Telos and Common Sense.